Jamala: 2016–present: Eurovision Song Contest and subsequent projects

 After her Eurovision Song Contest victory, she was awarded the title People's Artist of Ukraine by then-Ukrainian president Petro Poroshenko.
 She has then continued to release new music, including "I Believe in U", which she performed at the Eurovision Song Contest 2017 as an interval act, along with "Zamanyly".

 On 17 May 2016, Poroshenko announced that the Ukrainian Foreign Ministry would be nominating Jamala as a UNICEF Goodwill Ambassador.

 On 12 October 2018, Jamala released her fifth studio album, Kryla.
 The title track was released as the first single on 21 March 2018.
 She had previously performed the track as the interval act for the 2018 Ukrainian national selection for the Eurovision Song Contest, Vidbir.

-In 2022, she joined Polish TV show "Dancing with the Stars: Taniec z Gwiazdami (season 26)".
+In 2022, she appeared in season 26 of the Polish TV show Taniec z Gwiazdami (Dancing with the Stars).

+Jamala performed "1944" during the flag parade in the final of the Eurovision Song Contest 2023, alongside fellow past Ukrainian entrants Go_A, Tina Karol, and Verka Serduchka.
+One year later, she was the Ukrainian spokesperson at the Eurovision Song Contest 2024.

 Personal life

 On 26 April 2017, Jamala married Bekir Suleimanov.
 Their relationship became known in September 2016, when she appeared with him at the Manhattan Short Film Festival.
 The couple married in the Kyiv Islamic Cultural Center using the traditional wedding ceremony Nikah.
 Suleimanov had recently graduated from the Physics and Mathematics Department of Taras Shevchenko National University of Kyiv and is an activist of the Muslim Crimean Tatar community.

 In November 2017, Jamala announced that she and Suleimanov were expecting their first child together.
-On 27 March 2018 their son Emir-Rahman Seit-Bekir ogly Suleimanov was born.

-Jamala's mother tongue is Russian, and she is also fluent in Ukrainian which she learned as an adolescent.
-She has also written a few songs in Crimean Tatar.
+They have had three children together, all sons – born in 2018, 2020, and 2024.

+Jamala is fluent in Ukrainian, Crimean Tatar, Russian and English.

-In February 2022, amidst the 2022 Russian invasion of Ukraine, she and her two children left Ukraine and initially took refuge in Romania, before eventually landing in Turkey.
+In February 2022, amidst the Russian invasion of Ukraine, she and her two children left Ukraine and initially took refuge in Romania, before eventually landing in Turkey.

+After February 24, 2022, the celebrity participated in the GIDNA project from Future for Ukraine Charity Foundation.
+While reading the votes at the Eurovision Song Contest 2024, she announced that she was expecting her third child.